KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 ## The awakening

-Last fall, a client wanted some paid typefaces for a [Gatsby](https://github.com/gatsbyjs/gatsby) site I was building.
+Last fall, a client wanted me to use some commercial typefaces for a [Gatsby](https://github.com/gatsbyjs/gatsby) site I was building.
 After reading up on the process, I realized that [webpack](https://webpack.js.org) actually did most of the work.
 You